-- 9. Close the initiation pilot switch (TS1-FS3 and TS1-GND) to initiate schedule 1.
+- 9. Initiate the cylinder to close the welding electrodes.
 Welding head or arms will close.
+Be sure the electrodes have closed together and then depress the initiation pilot switch.
 The control will sequence but will not weld.
-The head or arms will retract after the sequence has finished and the initiation released.
+De-energize the cyclinder solenoid.
+The head or arms will retract.
 On foot-operated machines only, a switch on the mechanical linkage of the machine will initiate the sequence. - 10.
-Reprogram the schedule for the part to be welded as recommended by the machine manufacturer or to RWMA standards for the work to be performed.
-Place the work in the machine and use the WELD/NO WELD push button (both on Control Panel and any external WELD/NO WELD switches) to put control in the WELD mode.
+Program the schedule for the part to be welded as recommended by the machine manufacturer or to RWMA standards for the work to be performed.
+Place the work in the machine and use the WELD/NO WELD push button on Control Panel and any external WELD/NO WELD switches to put control in the WELD mode.
 The machine is now ready to weld. - 11.
 If no standards have been set, it is recommended to use a short WELD count for initial setup and welding.
 WELD count can be increased, welding transformer tap can be increased, and the PERCENT CURRENT can then be adjusted for the best weld.
 The most efficient use of the control and welding machine will generally be made at the lowest welding transformer tap, the highest PERCENT CURRENT setting and the shortest WELD count.